gojustin/gojustin/README.md

 </div>

 <!-- INFO START -->
-Hi there!
-I'm Justin, a passionate programmer with a love for all things tech.
-With a focus on Web Development, I'm driven to create innovative solutions and make a positive impact on the world.
-Join me on this exciting journey of coding, learning, and growth.
+Meet Justin, a passionate programmer with a keen interest in all things tech.
+With a focus on web development, she strives to create innovative solutions that make a positive impact on the world.
+Justin welcomes you to join her on an exciting journey of coding, continuous learning, and personal growth.

 # **About me**
+- Age: 17 years old
+- Address: Bulacan, Philippines
+- Languages: Tagalog, English
 - 💼 Junior Web Developer at [AGGTEDeck](http://aggtedeck.com/)
 - ❤️ I am fond of writing `Java` codes in [Code Wars](https://www.codewars.com/).
 - 💭 My goal as a front-end developer is to enhance my CSS skills and become ***"The CSS Queen"*** through interactive games such as [CSS Battle](https://cssbattle.dev/).